jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-06-the-power-of-look.md

 **It started with a look.**
 That’s often how it goes.
 A glance becomes a gaze, and a gaze becomes a path.

-David didn’t fall because he wasn’t where he was supposed to be—though that mattered too.
+David didn’t fall because he wasn’t where he was supposed to be, though that mattered too.
 He fell because of where he fixed his eyes.
 In *Disciplines of a Godly Man*, R. Kent Hughes puts it bluntly:
-*“After the first glance David should have turned the other way and retired to his chamber, but he did not.
-His look became a sinful stare and then a burning, libidinous, sweaty leer.”*
+> *“After the first glance David should have turned the other way and retired to his chamber, but he did not.
+His **look** became a sinful **stare** and then a burning, libidinous, sweaty **leer**.”*

 And just like that, the man after God’s own heart became, in that moment, *“a dirty, leering old man.”*